BlogThings To Do

 • Leather poufs (buy unfilled, pack flat)150–200 MAD · $15–20

-Quality Markers Visible hand-stitching with slight irregularities — machine stitching is perfectly uniform.
+Quality Markers Visible hand-stitching with slight irregularities (machine stitching is perfectly uniform).
 Dense, soft leather with an organic smell.
-Vegetable-tanned leather develops character; synthetic leather cracks.
-Buy poufs unfilled — they pack completely flat and you fill them at home.
+Vegetable-tanned leather develops character over years; synthetic leather cracks.
+Buy poufs unfilled so they pack completely flat and you fill them at home.

 Earthy, Regional, Genuinely Priced

-Marrakech ceramics use local red clay with bold patterns in ochre, terracotta, and muted green — very different from the refined cobalt blue-and-white of Fes.
-They are rustic in the best sense: built to be used, not just displayed.
-Small bowls are lightweight enough for carry-on luggage.
+Marrakech ceramics use local red clay with bold patterns in ochre, terracotta, and muted green.
+Very different from the refined cobalt blue-and-white of Fes, they are rustic in the best sense: built to be used, not just displayed.
+Small bowls are lightweight enough for carry-on luggage and among the best things to buy in the Marrakech souk for practical everyday use.

 Traditional Moroccan tagine pots in Marrakech souk marketplace